Jeff-Haas/qupath_utils/pages/python_script.md

 telegram_send.send(messages=["QuPath workstation 1 - Task complete"])
 print("Alert sent")
 ```
-- Customize the message sent to Telegram by editing the telegram_send.send line.
+- To customize the message sent to Telegram, edit the telegram_send.send line.
 - The "Alert sent" line will be shown in the QuPath script window.